 - Firewall Host and Port

 Most users do not need to modify these fields -- leave the host blank and the port set to 21.
 If you believe your organization is using a firewall, you will need to get this information from your system administrator.

 Once again, most of the time, you do not need to change the defaults in site preferences.

 A useful troubleshooting step is to create a new Dreamweaver site definition, and work with a new file in the new site definition.
-Setup the Local Root Folder for the site definition to be the root of your hard disk (e.g. C:\).
+Set up the Local Root Folder for the site definition to be the root of your hard disk (e.g. C:\).
 Doing so ensures that there are no spaces or special characters in the path to the local root folder.
-It will also test for a corrupt site definition or files.
-When following the steps above, Macintosh users may also want to trash their Dreamweaver Preferences file and make sure the name of their hard disk contains no special characters.
-For more information see How to define a site in Dreamweaver (TechNote tn_14028).
+It also tests for a corrupt site definition or files.
+When following the steps above, Mac users may also want to trash their Dreamweaver Preferences file and make sure the name of their hard disk contains no special characters.

 If a new file works in a new site, try re-creating the Dreamweaver site cache in the old site and see if the problem persists: Site > Advanced > Recreate Site Cache.
 This step is only available if the site was defined to use a site cache.